GOP hopeful Curtis Sliwa sees the streets, subways as path to NYC mayor’s chair

 Pounding the pavement in the Chelsea neighborhood of lower Manhattan on Tuesday, the GOP nominee for New York City mayor demanded to know where potential voters went to high school.

-It’s a query that lets him tap a mental Rolodex of nicknames, famous alumni and nearby landmarks as he leads a long-shot bid against frontrunner Eric Adams or whoever emerges from the Democrats’ “ranked-choice” primary.
+It’s a query that lets him tap a mental Rolodex of nicknames, famous alumni and nearby landmarks as he leads a long-shot bid against frontrunner Eric Adams or whoever emerges from the Democrats’ “ranked-choice” primary, as that race tightens.

 Mr. Sliwa told a middle-aged Queens supporter who went to Archbishop Molloy High School that he didn’t care for his famous schoolmate, New York Gov. Andrew Cuomo.
 He congratulated a group of West African graduates at Liberty High School, joking their school’s name will fit on a sports jersey — unlike the fancy science and technology academies in town.